 Although wind energy companies have investigated the prospects for wind energy development in the Springwood Ranch area, there has been no specific proposal for a wind energy project on this site.
-The following project description is based on a conceptual layout for a wind power project on the Springwood Ranch site that was prepared by enXco, at Kittitas County's request, specifically for their use in the Desert Claim EIS.
-A graphic of this conceptual layout is included as Figure 2-10.
-Because this site would not represent a viable or reasonable alternative to the Desert Claim site for enXco, Kittitas County has not requested enXco to prepare complete plans for a hypothetical project on this site.
-Therefore, Figure 2-10 identifies wind turbine and meteorological tower locations, but does not include locations for access roads, power collection cables, a substation, an operations and maintenance facility, or a transmission interconnection.
-These facilities would be required for a wind power project at this site, and their characteristics would likely be similar to those defined in Section 2.2 for the same components of the proposed action.
+The following project description is based on a conceptual layout for a wind power project on the Springwood Ranch site, which was prepared by enXco, Inc. at Kittitas County's request specifically for use in the Desert Claim EIS.
+The location of the site is presented in Figure 2-8, and the site layout is shown in Figure 2-16.
+A conceptual layout of wind turbines and meteorological towers is presented in Figure 2-10 of the KVWPP Draft EIS, but it does not include access roads, power collection cables, a substation, operations and maintenance facility, or a transmission interconnection.
+These facilities would be required for a wind power project at this site, and their characteristics would likely be similar to those defined in Section 2.2 for the KVWPP.